vineet1987/akka-dev-cert/README.md

 12:49:38.614 INFO  i.e.a.SlotToParticipantConsumer - Canceling booking booking4 for participant alice
 ```

-The timeslot entity should now be empty (no availability, no bookings):
+The `Timeslot` which is the internal state of the Booking Slot Entity; should now be empty (no availability, no bookings):
 ```
 curl -H "Content-Type: application/json" localhost:9000/flight/availability/bestslot
 ```